anttijuu/O3-chat-client/TESTS-README.md

 # Using the ChatClient JUnit tests

-The necessary components needed to run JUnit tests are already included in the `pom.xml` of the project.
+The necessary dependent components needed to run JUnit tests are already included in the `pom.xml` of the project.

 If your VS Code does not have the necessary Extensions to test Java apps, see this VS Code help page: